poiyomi/PoiyomiDocs/docs/general/faq.md

 ### I'm trying to animate a property in the Material which kind of works, but it STOPS working when the Material gets Locked.
 What can I do?

-You need to mark properties that you are animating by `Right-Clicking` on them and selecting `Animated` or `Renamed Animated`, which are specific tags that ensure the property remains accessible when the Shader is locked.
-For more information, see the Documentation page [Locking and Animation](../general/locking.md#marking-properties-for-animation).
+You need to mark properties that you are animating by `Right-Clicking` on them and selecting `Animated` or `Renamed`, which are specific tags that ensure the property remains accessible when the Shader is locked.
+For more information, see the Documentation page [Locking and Animation](../general/locking.md#marking-properties-for-animation) for further reading.

+Keep in mind that properties marked as `Renamed` will only work when the Material is Locked. **Make sure you Lock the Material prior to recording your animations!**

 <a target="_blank" href="/img/general/locking_animated.png">
 <img src="/img/general/locking_animated.png" alt="Animation Tags" width="400px"/>